Quantcast

 On June 29, 1972, the United States Supreme Court ruled that several death penalty laws were unconstitutional, a ruling that halted all executions in the U.S. for five years.

-William Henry Furman was found guilty of first-degree murder in Savannah, Ga., and sentenced to death in 1968.
+William Henry Furman, a mentally ill black man, was found guilty of first-degree murder in Savannah, Ga., and sentenced to death in 1968.
 He argued that Georgia’s death penalty law was unconstitutional, and five years later his case reached the Supreme Court of the United States.

 In the case of Furman v.
 Georgia, the Supreme Court, in a 5-4 vote with nine separate opinions, held that the application of certain statutes lead to “arbitrary punishments” and therefore violated the Constitution.

-"[I]t is ‘cruel and unusual’ to apply the death penalty—or any other penalty—selectively to minorities whose numbers are few, who are outcasts of society, and who are unpopular, but whom society is willing to see suffer,” the ruling read, adding that the law had also been applied unconstitutionally in the cases of Jackson v.
-Georgia and Branch v.
-Texas, whose defendants, along with Furman, were black.
+"[I]t is ‘cruel and unusual’ to apply the death penalty—or any other penalty—selectively to minorities whose numbers are few, who are outcasts of society, and who are unpopular, but whom society is willing to see suffer,” wrote Justice William Douglas.

-The court held specifically that the application of a Georgia state law violated the Eighth Amendment by inflicting “unusual punishment” on defendant William Furman, who was charged with first-degree murder and sentenced to death in 1968 despite his mentally deficient status, reports the Law Library.
+The court held specifically that the application of a Georgia state law violated the Eighth Amendment by inflicting “unusual punishment” on defendant William Furman, who was charged with first-degree murder and sentenced to death in 1968 despite his mentally deficient status.

 Furman v.
 Georgia was consolidated with two other cases, Jackson v.
 Georgia and Branch v.
-Texas, in which the defendants had been found guilty of rape and sentenced to death.
-Again the Supreme Court ruled that the death penalty law had been applied arbitrarily and suggested that racial discrimination was at play.
+Texas, in which the defendants—who, like Furman, were black—had been found guilty of rape and sentenced to death.
+Again, the Supreme Court ruled that the death penalty law had been applied arbitrarily and suggested that racial discrimination was at play.

 In 1979, Time magazine reported on the adjustments that legislators made to the law after 1972 in order to fix statutes that had been regarded as unconstitutional.
 “Typically, the laws allow juries to hand down a death sentence only after weighing ‘aggravating circumstances,’ such as the murder of a police officer or the torture of a victim, and ‘mitigating circumstances,’ such as a killer’s age or emotional state,” the magazine reported.